 Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm.

-Abuse is a form of maltreatment of a child, and may involve inflicting harm or failing to act to prevent harm.
-Appendix 1 explains the different types of abuse.
+Abuse is a form of maltreatment of a child and may involve inflicting harm or failing to act to prevent harm, including where they see, hear or experience its effects in relation to domestic abuse Appendix 1 explains the different types of abuse.

 Neglect is a form of abuse and is the persistent failure to meet a child’s basic physical and/or psychological needs, likely to result in the serious impairment of the child’s health or development.
 Appendix 1 defines neglect in more detail.